robang74/redfishos/forum/todo/recovery-image-refactoring.md

 The goal is to have a recovery boot mode always available on-demand at users request or automatically when the system is badly bricked:

-* when the user leave the USB cable connected at boot time could be a way
+* when the user leaves the USB cable connected at boot time, there could be a way

-* when the UI cannot rise up, a file-flag is set after a watchdog expired
+* when the UI cannot rise up, a file-flag is set after a watchdog has expired.

-Make working the recovery image because it is the starting point for everyone that seriously wants debugging / fixing their OS and for everyone that wish to experiment with the system but having a quick recovery option.
-For this reason the recovery boot image should be the standard and only one.
+Make working the recovery image because it is the starting point for everyone who seriously wants to debug or fix their SFOS and for everyone who wishes to experiment with the system but has a quick recovery option.
+For this reason, the recovery boot image should be the standard and the only one available to install.

 #### BUG REPORT: